Equipment Dealer Response Time Benchmarks 2026

 Week 2: Deploy AI Answering

 - Set up AI answering to cover after-hours calls.
 With 56% of leads arriving after hours, this single change captures the largest bucket of lost revenue.
+Improving equipment dealer response time here has the highest ROI of any single action.

 - Configure the AI with your business details: service area, equipment types, pricing ranges, and availability.
+Memox is built specifically for equipment dealers and can be configured for HVAC, security, container, and heavy equipment businesses.

 - Test with calls from your own phone.
 Verify the AI handles your 5 most common customer questions correctly.